-3 hours Covers the psychological, biological and behavioral causes and effects of stubstance abuse and addiction with particular focus on the impact of alcohol, cannabis, nicotine, opiates, stimulants, depressants and hallucinogens on mind, body and behavior.
-(Same as SOWK 3050.)
+3 hours Covers the psychological, biological and behavioral causes and effects of substance abuse and addiction with particular focus on the impact of alcohol, cannabis, nicotine, opiates, stimulants, depressants and hallucinogens on mind, body and behavior.
+Prerequisite (s): Students should complete 3000-level courses before enrolling in this 4000-level course.